CLF3721/Employee-Retention/README.md

 ### Scenario:

-* The Human Resources (HR) department of a large consulting firm, Salifort Motors, wants to take some initiatives to improve employee satisfaction levels at the company since it is so time-consuming and expensive to find, interview, and hire new employees.
+* The Human Resources (HR) department of a large consulting firm, Salifort Motors, wants to take some initiatives to improve employee satisfaction levels since finding, interviewing, and hiring new employees is so time-consuming and expensive.

 ### Problem Question: